webaverse/app/README.md

 ## Installation

-**Important note:** This repo uses Git submodules.
+**Important note before you clone this repo:** This repo uses Git submodules.
-You need to install with the **--recurse-submodules** flag or installation will not work.
+You need to install with the `--recurse-submodules` flag or installation will not work.
 Copy the code below to clone the repository if you aren't sure.

 ```sh
 git clone --recurse-submodules https://github.com/webaverse/app.git